-At the time of framing of charges, if insufficient charges are filed, the Learned

-Court may frame additional charges.
-It is seen that since there is low awareness of Sec.
-370 IPC or the Special Laws, charge sheets don't always have accurate charges in trafficking cases thereby leading to a discharge or acquittal.
+- i.
+If at the time of charge sheet, insufficient charges are filed to submit a petition to add relevant charges.
+It is seen that since there is low awareness of Sec.370 IPC or the Special Laws, charge sheets do not always have accurate charges in trafficking cases thereby leading to a discharge or acquittal.
+See Draft Template III for template application for adding charges. - ii.
+Oppose discharge application filed by accused.